grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/01 browser/10 Page/waitfornavigation--options--.md

 ---
 title: 'waitForNavigation([options])'
-excerpt: 'Browser module: page.waitForLoadState(state, [options]) method'
+excerpt: 'Browser module: page.waitForNavigation([options]) method'
 ---

 Waits for the given navigation lifecycle event to occur and returns the main resource response.